-- 10.1 The finishing line will be between a staff displaying a blue flag on the race committee signal boat and the course side of the finishing mark buoy. - 10.2 The race committee may adjust the finishing marks to maintain the finishing line at any time without regard to RRS 33. - 10.3 The race committee signal boat may display a flashing green and yellow light when on station at the finishing line at night.
+- 10.1 The finishing line will be between a staff displaying an orange flag on the race committee signal boat and the course side of the finishing mark buoy. - 10.2 The race committee may adjust the finishing marks to maintain the finishing line at any time without regard to RRS 33.